 The fjcore package provides a simple, compact way of accessing the main FastJet functionality.
 It consists of just two files fjcore.hh and fjcore.cc.
-A program can access the fjcore functionality by linking with fjcore.cc instead of the full FastJet library, where main.cc includes fjcore.hh rather than the usual FastJet headers.
+A program can access the fjcore functionality by linking with fjcore.cc instead of the full FastJet library, g++ main.cc fjcore.cc where main.cc includes fjcore.hh rather than the usual FastJet headers.
 Clustering results are identical to those obtained by linking to the full FastJet distribution.